thalesdemo/safenet-workflow-api/README.md

 ```

 Then, follow the instructions that appear on the screen to get your unique client header key.
 You must supply this key in the `X-API-Key` header for every HTTP request.

+> **NOTE:** When using the Docker version of the application, the `settings.json` file serves as a virtual map to the host as per the `docker-compose.yml` file.
+This means that any changes made to `settings.json` are stored on the host machine.
+The launcher script within the Docker container checks if the `key_hash` key is present in `settings.json`.
+If the key is present, it is used to authenticate requests to the API.
+If the key is not present, the launcher script generates a new key and stores it in `settings.json`.
+This way, each deployment of the Docker container has a unique key, ensuring security and preventing unauthorized access.
+The `key_hash` is stored in `settings.json`, which is then mapped to the host machine, ensuring that the key is persistent across container restarts.
+If you want to create your own `X-API-Key` and associated hash `'key_hash'` then please follow the instructions referenced in [Step 1: Generate an API Key](https://github.com/thalesdemo/safenet-workflow-api/tree/main/jar#step-1-generate-an-api-key) of the JAR installation guide.

 <h2>API Reference</h2>